Jmion/sort/src/README.md

 Our `App.js` is in charge of keeping track of what questions where answered and rendering the appropriate questions.
 A question in this project is an object that represents a question that the user must awnser, or information about how to dispose of the waste as well as rendering the form to fill in to create the label. `App.js` simply take care of rendering the website in the correct language, dealing with the history of previously awnsered questions, and redering new questions/information once I user has anwsered them.

-`Question.js` get's all the infromation that it needs from `App.js` and renders the question or _leaf (information on how to dispose of the waste)_.
+`Question.js` get's all the information that it needs from `App.js` and renders the question or _leaf (information on how to dispose of the waste)_.

 ## How to modify stuff: